 # Network Architecture

-The Secret Network facilitates the execution of code (Secret Contracts) with strong correctness and privacy guarantees.
-In Secret Contracts, data itself is concealed from the nodes that execute computations (also known as "private computation").
-This allows developers to include sensitive data in their smart contracts without moving off-chain to centralized (and less secure) systems, thus allowing for truly private and scalable decentralized applications.
-Secret Network is a proof-of-stake blockchain built on top of the Cosmos SDK, using Tendermint consensus.
-Governance, staking, bank, and compute modules are currently enabled.
+The Secret Network supports code execution with Secret contracts that have strong correctness and privacy guarantees.
+In Secret Contracts, data itself is concealed from the nodes executing computations (also known as "private computation").
+This allows developers to include sensitive data in their smart contracts without moving off-chain to centralized (and less secure) systems; allowing for truly private and scalable decentralized applications.
+Secret Network is a proof-of-stake (PoS) blockchain built on top of the Cosmos SDK, using:

 A Secret Contract, written in Rust, is the fundamental innovation of the Secret Network.
 Secret Contracts are enabled by the

-compute module, which is unique to the Secret Network.
-These contracts execute over data which is kept encrypted from nodes, developers, users, and everyone else, while the results of these computations are trusted and verifiable.
-For application developers, the Secret Contract is the most important feature of the network.
+compute module, and execute over data which is kept encrypted from nodes, developers, users, and everyone else, while using trusted and verifiable computations.
+For application developers, Secret Contracts are the most important feature of the network.

-The following process describes, step by step, how a contract is submitted and a computation performed on the Secret Network:
+The following process describes, step by step, how a Secret Contract is submitted and a computation performed on the Secret Network:

 - Developers write and deploy Secret Contracts to the Secret Network